 Interest rate risk is the risk that fluctuations in interest rates could result in volatility in interest payable and receivable.
-The Company has no floating interest rate financial assets or financial liabilities.
-As the interest on all of the Company's financial instruments is fixed there is no interest rate risk.
+The Company's exposure to interest rate risk is low because the interest payments relating to the USPP notes are equally matched by the interest income on the loans to Group undertakings.

-Inflation risk
+Currency risk